SEO

 Product Feed

-A product feed is a structured file of product data used for ads and listings.
+A product feed is a structured file containing product data — titles, prices, images, and attributes — used to distribute listings across shopping ads, marketplaces, and comparison engines.

 Quick Answer

-• What it is: A product feed is a structured file of product data used for ads and listings.
+• What it is: A product feed is a structured file containing product data — titles, prices, images, and attributes — used to distribute listings across shopping ads, marketplaces, and comparison engines.

 When you'd use this